MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ### Installation via Direct Download - Alpine 3.9 and 3.10

-Download the tar.gz package `powershell-7.1.3-linux-alpine-x64.tar.gz` from the [releases][] page onto the Alpine machine.
+Download the tar.gz package `powershell-7.1.3-linux-alpine-x64.tar.gz` from the [releases][releases] page onto the Alpine machine.

 Then, in the terminal, execute the following commands: